ghausdev/ghausdev/README.md

 👋 Hello there!
-I'm Seán, a passionate developer and designer who loves crafting innovative solutions through code and creativity.
+I'm Ghaus, a passionate developer and designer who loves crafting innovative solutions through code and creativity.

 🌐 As a web developer, I specialize in HTML, CSS, and JavaScript, building interactive and user-friendly websites that leave a lasting impression.
 I strive to create interfaces that are not only visually appealing but also intuitive and enjoyable to use.